 - Requests are made individually for specific sections/CRNs and only apply for that semester.

 - The requesting department is responsible for completing the form and acquiring signatures of both departments (and the non-controlling college, if not LAS) before submitting the form to LAS.

 - LAS reviews these forms and advances them to the OAP.
 OAP works with Classroom Scheduling to process the request.
 In most cases, Scheduling will email the requester to confirm the process has concluded.

-Deadline: Requests are ideally submitted after the pre-proof scheduling process concludes but before registration begins.
-However, they will be accepted until the first day of classes.
+Deadline: Requests must be submitted before the start of the relevant semester; however, they are ideally made after the pre-proof scheduling process concludes but before registration begins.

 Course Repetition & Banner-enforced Registration Restrictions Heading link

 Requests that a course count toward a particular general education category are initiated through CRS.
 There is an approved set of “General Education Learning Outcomes” (GELOs) that define each of the six general education categories: Analyzing the Natural World, Exploring World Cultures, Understanding the Creative Arts, Understanding the Individual and Society, Understanding the Past, and Understanding US Society.